keijiro/UnityDataTools/Documentation/unity-content-format.md

 Unity will attempt to match up the properties as best as it can, based on the property names and structure of the data.
 This process is called a "Safe Binary Read" and is somewhat slower than the regular fast binary read path.

 TypeTrees are important in the case of AssetBundles, to avoid rebuilding and redistributing all AssetBundles after each minor upgrade of Unity or after doing minor changes to your MonoBehaviour and ScriptableObject serialization.
-However there can be a noticable overhead to storing the TypeTrees in each AssetBundle, e.g. the header size of each SerializedFile is bigger.
+However there can be a noticeable overhead to storing the TypeTrees in each AssetBundle, e.g. the header size of each SerializedFile is bigger.

 TypeTrees also make it possible to load an AssetBundle in the Editor, when testing game play.